Marla Alupoaicei

-Marla Alupoaicei (born 1974) is an American Christian author and speaker.
-She and her husband, Catalin, have partnered with several ministries, including Buckner Orphan Care International, to support social justice and particularly ministry to orphans in Romania, Mexico and other nations.
+Marla (born 1974) is an American Christian author and speaker.
+She has partnered with several ministries, including Buckner Orphan Care International, to support social justice and particularly ministry to orphans in Romania, Mexico and other nations.

-Alupoaicei received a B.A. in English and Communications from Purdue University and a Master of Theology degree from Dallas Theological Seminary.
+Marla received a B.A. in English and Communications from Purdue University and a Master of Theology degree from Dallas Theological Seminary.
 She has worked with a number of authors, pastors and ministry leaders, and speaks at schools, churches, and conferences.
 She also serves as a professional editor and "book doctor" to help prepare others' books for publication.

-An author of nonfiction, fiction and poetry, Alupoaicei has won several poetry competitions, including the Dorothy Sargent Rosenberg Poetry Prize in 2006, worth $10,000.
+An author of nonfiction, fiction and poetry, Marla has won several poetry competitions, including the Dorothy Sargent Rosenberg Poetry Prize in 2006, worth $10,000.
 Alupoaicei was a winner of the Writer's Digest 76th Annual Writing Competition for Nonrhyming Poetry.
 Her poem "Constellation" won first prize in the 2009 Writer's Digest Writing Competition.

 Background

-Alupoaicei and her husband, Catalin, met while on a mission trip in Romania in 1998 and married in 2002.
-She serves as the Director of Leap of Faith Ministries, a marriage support ministry in Frisco, Texas.
-They support and encourage intercultural couples by providing one-on-one mentoring.
-Their marriage story has been featured in several national newspapers and magazines.
-The couple founded an intercultural marriage ministry called Leap of Faith Ministries to minister to other cross-cultural couples.
+Marla and her ex-husband met while on a mission trip in 1998 and married in 2002.
+They divorced in 2019.
+She served as the Director of Leap of Faith Ministries, a marriage support ministry in Frisco, Texas.
+Her marriage story has been featured in several national newspapers and magazines.
+She founded an intercultural marriage ministry called Leap of Faith Ministries to minister to other cross-cultural couples.

-For five years, Alupoaicei worked as a writer and editor for Insight for Living, Chuck Swindoll's international Bible-teaching ministry in Plano, Texas.
+For five years, Marla worked as a writer and editor for Insight for Living, Chuck Swindoll's international Bible-teaching ministry in Plano, Texas.
 She then worked as a writer and editor for East-West Ministries, a church planting and missions organization in Addison, Texas.
-Articles written by Alupoaiceihave been published by Kindred Spirit, a publication of Dallas Theological Seminary.
+Articles written by Marla have been published by Kindred Spirit, a publication of Dallas Theological Seminary.